karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

   - The `--env-file` flag reads the specified environment file and sets the environment variables for the containers.
   - The `-d` flag runs the containers in detached mode (background).

-- [ ] Task 6: Verify the application is running
+- [x] Task 8: Verify the application is running
   - Open a web browser and access your application using the remote server's IP address or hostname and the appropriate port.
   - Ensure that the application is functioning correctly and communicating with the backend services.